hkyang995/cpsc349-group-project-2/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-We also used Firebase as your cloud data base [FIREBASE](https://firebase.google.com/).
+This project used Cloud Firestore as Database [FIREBASE](https://firebase.google.com/).

 ## Available Scripts